Raw Milk Laws by State & Country

 What is GetRawMilk.com and how does it work?

 GetRawMilk.com is a bootstrapped, community-driven platform designed to connect raw milk farmers and retailers with consumers worldwide.
-Our mission is to make it easy to find locally-produced raw milk.
+The mission is to make it easy to find locally-produced raw milk.

 Each farm or retailer listing includes comprehensive information such as: